GuillaumeDMMarion/bestartupjobs/README.rst

 To do
 =====

-* Improve documentation
-* Add supplementary repositories, e.g. https://data.startups.be/actors
+* Add more repositories, e.g. https://data.startups.be/actors

 ..
 [1] Only one repository's procedure has been implemented, i.e. https://startupranking.com/